Myanmar: Over 100 killed in deadliest day since military coup | DW | 27.03.2021

 One activist in Mandalay told DW that soldiers were entering neighborhoods dressed as civilians "with concealed guns and weapons."

-"They are not just cracking down on the protesters," David, whose name has been changed, said.
+"They are not just cracking down on the protesters," said David, whose name has been changed for his own safety.
 "They are now entering the neighborhood and shooting and beating and looting everything that's in their sight."

 "Every corner of the streets are being burned down," he warned.